Fusion energy technology

 Regulatory Readiness for Fusion: Discussion paper

-The feedback will inform potential revisions and enhancements to the overall CNSC framework for regulating fusion facilities.
+The feedback received will inform potential revisions and enhancements to the overall CNSC framework for regulating fusion facilities.

 Additional information